(214) 390-7947 (Overseas Callers)

 What do I need to prepare before leaving my home country?

-You need to make sure that you have packed all of your official documents, such as passport (least six months valid) and travel insurance.
-You will need to research your visa requirements and take the necessary actions prior to your departure.
+You need to make sure that you have packed all of your official documents, such as a passport (at least six months valid) and travel insurance.
+You will need to research your visa requirements and take the necessary actions before your departure.
 You should also bring medicines prescribed by your doctor, as you might not be able to get them in Thailand, as well as getting vaccinated.
-Things like clothes, shoes, books, laptop, mobile phone, chargers, adapter and first-aid kit are also quite important for you to make sure you bring along.
-Research the customs and culture of your host country prior to departure.
+Things like clothes, shoes, books, a laptop, a mobile phone, chargers, an adapter, and a first-aid kit are also quite important for you to make sure you bring along.
+Research the customs and culture of your host country before departure.

 Is there any minimum and maximum length of stay?